aanchan/hogsvd-python/README.md

       vi.
 Normalize columns of Bi to get Ui, norm of the columns form the elements of elements of the diagonal matrix Sigma_i

+4. To generate the sggsvd binding use f2py like this: f2py -L../../lapack-3.5.0/liblapack.a -llapack -c ../../lapack-3.5.0/SRC/sggsvd.f -m ssgsvd